JoyM268/centralized-lab-management-system/README.md

 This project consists of two main applications:

-1.  🖥️ **Admin.py**: A powerful dashboard for the administrator.
+1.  🖥️ **Admin.py**: A powerful dashboard for the admin.
 It discovers active student machines on the network, allows for the execution of commands, and facilitates the transfer of files to single or multiple clients simultaneously.
-2.  💻 **Student.py**: A client-side application that runs on each student's machine.
+2.  💻 **Student.py**: A application that runs on each student's machine.
 It automates the setup of a secure SSH server and provides a simple interface for managing access keys.

 The entire system is built with Python and uses Tkinter for a user-friendly graphical interface, Paramiko for SSH communications, and Scapy for network discovery.